msalemor/azure-monitoring-strategy/README.md

 ## Problem Statement

-Customer has a complex solution that includes App Services, serveless functions, VMs, and containers (k8s).
-They are not able to have a good monitoring strategy to monitor the application
+Customer has a complex solution that includes App Services deployed to several regions, PaaS Services, serveless functions, VMs, and containers (k8s).
+They are having problems monitoring the solution comprehensively.

 ## Objective

+Customer wishes to deploy a comprenhesive monitoring strategy to be able to quickly detect problems and raise alerts individually and accross the solution.

 ## Sample Solution